Life at the Top (film): Background

-Joe meets George Aisgill and they discuss how Joe caused the death of his wife, but he has a new love - Norah.

-Joe goes home wearing a Huckleberry Hound mask and finds signs of another man being in the house.
-He hears the other man in the bedroom with his wife but does not enter.
-He is sitting downstairs when they come down for a drink.

 Reception

 The Monthly Film Bulletin wrote: "Another thoroughly mean-spirited film of a kind which has been taking root in the British cinema over the past few years. ...
 This is social criticism run down and gone to seed. ...
 Dramatically speaking, the film is concocted out of updated versions of the oldest clichés of melodrama. ...
 The film is even further – and centrally – flawed by its ambiguous attitude to Joe himself.
 His vague stirrings of conscience and self-awareness are quickly drowned as soon as his own interests are at stake; but the film can't resist trying to have its cake and eat it, so that for the first half, his budding awareness of the hollowness of his way of life is allowed to assume almost heroic proportions, as though he really were crusading against the corruption and pretensions of his milieu.
 Ted Kotcheff, starting off inauspiciously with a couple of ugly dramatic zooms as Abe Brown presides over his boardroom, directs with heavy reliance on TV-style close shots, and the brusque editing style looks like a desperate attempt to give the film some sort of momentum.
 Laurence Harvey and Jean Simmons do their best with thankless roles, Donald Wolfit overacts enthusiastically, and the rest of the cast are inconspicuous, except for a marvellously languid Margaret Johnston, who relishes one wonderfully bitchy scene in which, aware that Susan has been sleeping with her husband, she tears the poor girl to pieces over the cocktail glasses."